 For those who prefer classroom-based study there are opportunities for blended learning, as all KCA events draw from the broad curriculum underpinning these qualifications.
 We run open courses with links to specific units, and can also provide bespoke training sessions for organisations or localities where this is useful.

 Our standard pricing for qualifications is as below.
 This fee includes all of the e-learning materials, assessment and verification.

 - Level 3 Award: £600

 list of qualifications

-Our Level 3 qualifications are suitable for adults working and/or living with children and young people - a wide range of people that could include classroom teachers, mentors, tutors, behaviour support assistants, foster carers, early years workers, etc.
+Our Level 3 qualifications are suitable for adults working and/or living with children and young people - a wide range of people that could include classroom teachers, mentors, tutors, early help service workers, behaviour support assistants, foster carers, early years workers, etc.

 - Promoting Attachment Relationships